 Featuring leading computing performance, supporting 5G networks, smart manageability, industrial-grade reli...

 We also recommend:

-Dialog Semiconductor announced the release of the DA16200, the company’s newest IoT connectivity offering.
+u-blox announced the release of the NORA-B1 Bluetooth module, the company’s newest edition to its short-range radio portfolio.